IceDragon200/mt-foundation/foundation_base/README.md

 -- The given version string (e.g. "0.0.0")
 VERSION: String

--- An instance of the minetest translator object for the mod
+-- An instance of the luanti translator object for the mod
 S: Translator

 -- The root path to the mod, used by the require function